AnthonySam538/StringTriangle/README.md

 # musical-spoon
-Creates an isosceles triangle using a string
+Prints two right triangles using a given string, forming an isosceles triangle.